wq1701/fishtouch/README.md

 `python movemouse.py`

-by using Anaconda Prompt or Mac Terminal
+by using Anaconda Prompt/PowerShell or Mac Terminal